cal-data-eng/notes/1-SQL/keys-constraints.md

 This gives us, so far, multiple different kinds of constraints---**uniqueness** via PRIMARY KEY or UNIQUE, and attribute-based constraints (DEFAULT, NOT NULL).

 The final constraint type we'll cover is **FOREIGN KEY**.
-Referential integrity is ensuring that records do not violate the constraints defined between tables.
+Referential integrity is ensuring that records do not violate the constraints defined between tables, i.e., every reference in a “child” table must point to an existing row in a “parent” table.
 A foreign key maintains the referential integrity of your data, by restricting record insertion based on whether an attribute value in one table exists in another table.

 Suppose we have two tables, an `actors` table and a `cast_info` table.
 We'll have actor IDs in the `cast_info` table, but we want them to reference the actor IDs in the `actor` table.
 We can declare this constraint as follows: